dedeogluhu/Dotnet-demo/README.md

 #ShoppingDemo

-A basic shopping site clone using various simple UIs
+A basic shopping site clone in a desktop app using various simple UIs

-This is a project that i made to practice using databases and writing backend code so frontend-side maybe so much buggy
+This is a project that i made to practise using databases and writing C# code

-I don't plan anyone to use this but i am going to add tutorial to use and contribute for learners like me to see/criticize the app
+I don't plan anyone to use this but i uploaded them anyway

-#TODO:

-- Adding WPF UI

-- Adding Android UI

-- Making Public

-- Uploading mssql database codes

-- steps to contribute and/or use if you want to use this bad app for some reason